 Life Insurance Policy

 Sometimes people find themselves with life insurance policies they no longer need after the death of a spouse or after children are grown.
-By contributing such a policy to the Jewish Federation of Greater Philadelphia, you can make a wonderful gift and reduce taxes that may otherwise be due upon your death.
+By contributing such a policy to the Jewish Community Foundation of Greater Philadelphia, you can make a wonderful gift and reduce taxes that may otherwise be due upon your death.

-The Jewish Federation of Greater Philadelphia
+The Jewish Community Foundation of Greater Philadelphia

 Philadelphia, PA 19103